Fluent in English, Spanish & Italian | 888-882-9243

 Read more at: Tax Times blog

-Schnellmann was arrested in August in Italy and extradited to the United States.
-He is scheduled to be sentenced on July 19, 2024, and faces a maximum penalty of five (5) years in prison, as well as a period of supervised release, restitution and monetary penalties.
+Garcia is scheduled to be sentenced at a later date.
+He faces a maximum penalty of five (5) years in prison, as well as a period of supervised release, restitution, and monetary penalties.
 A federal district court judge will determine any sentence after considering the U.S. Sentencing Guidelines and other statutory factors.

 Contact the Tax Lawyers at